Canon G1 X Mark III vs Sony A99

 Travel and landscape photographers will find it useful that the A99 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the A99 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99 II.
+In contrast, the A99 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Sony A99 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.